Fees

 (b) reviewing replies given by the seller to pre-contract enquiries;

-5. Proceeding to exchange of contracts and then completion of the purchase;
+5. Proceeding to exchange of contracts and then completing the purchase;

 6. Transferring funds by telegraphic transfer to the seller’s solicitors and for relevant taxes;